 Presented to the outstanding first-year resident, who was voted on by all department faculty.
 The recipient represents the ideals of the department: professionalism, commitment to high academic standards, and clinical performance.

-“While difficult to single out just one recipient for this year’s Fabian Award,” Douglas Thompson, MD, vice-chair for education says.
-“Ultimately we landed on Dr. Avi Dobrusin for his consistent demonstrated commitment to high academic standards, clinical excellence, and professionalism.”
+“While difficult to single out just one recipient for this year’s Fabian Award, ultimately, we landed on Dr. Avi Dobrusin for his consistent demonstrated commitment to high academic standards, clinical excellence, and professionalism,” said Douglas Thompson, MD, vice-chair for education.

 Dr. Dobrusin will continue his residency training with us in the coming year.